whs26/iSeq/README.md

 1. Download the ‘iSeq’ file and place it at the Desktop (not anywhere else).
 Unzip samtools, IGVtools and bowtie2 within the folder.
 2. Open the terminal (you can use search to locate it, just search ‘terminal’)
 3. Inside the terminal, type ‘nano ~/.bash_profile’ (this opens up a word editor called nano and edit a hidden file called .bash_profile)
-4. Type ‘export PATH:$PATH:./Desktop/iSeq’ (the purpose is to add ‘/Desktop/iSeq’ into your default PATH for easy access)
+4. At the bottom of the script (if there is already something there), type: PATH="./Desktop/iSeq-master" and on the next line, type: export PATH  (the purpose is to add ‘./Desktop/iSeq-master’ into your default PATH for easy access)
 5. Press ‘Ctrl + x’ to exit.
 When asked whether to save it or not, press ‘y’ and then ‘Enter’.

 6. Now you are ready to use the program.
 In the terminal, type ‘run.sh’ follow by a space, then drag and drop the three items in order (1) first_paired_end_file.fastq